Background

 Figure 4.
 Storm-derived inorganic sediment deposited on mangrove peat soils (dark brown) across mangrove forests in the FCE after Hurricane Irma.
 Storm deposition extended up to 10 km upstream of estuaries in southwestern FCE.

 Figure 5.
 Depth of storm-derived deposits at mangrove sites in the FCE after the passage of Hurricane Irma.
-Different letters indicate significant differences (< 0.05) among sampling points along each transect site.
+Different letters indicate significant differences (P < 0.05) among sampling points along each transect site.
 Distance from edge refers to the line transect established from the mangrove fringe adjacent to the main channel to the forest interior (Castañeda-Moya et al. 2020).

 Figure 6.
 Nutrient concentrations in storm sediments and surface soils (top 10 cm) measured at transect and discrete mangrove sites in the FCE after the passage of Hurricane Irma.
 (A) Total nitrogen.
 (B) Total phosphorus.
 (C) Atomic N:P ratio.
 Means (± 1 SE) with different letters are significantly different (Tukey HSD post hoc test: P < 0.05) across sites and layers for each sampling technique (transect sites vs. discrete sites) (Castañeda-Moya et al. 2020).